Bubblbu/this-and-that/pages/articles/2017-01-27-wittgenstein-draft/index.md

 Apart from the striking similarity between this way of visualizing *family resemblances* and the *knowledge maps* used in OKM, this work will investigate whether the overlapping clusters in OKM actually can be considered family resemblances between research fields.

-*Are the groups of clusters actually representing family resemblances of related research field and what are the practical implications of such a view?*
+*Are the clusters actually representing family resemblances of related research field and what are the practical implications of such a view?*

 **'Meaning is use'**

 >“For a large class of cases of the employment of the word ‘meaning’—though not for all—this word can be explained in this way: the meaning of a word is its use in the language” (PI 43)

 In order to understand the meaning of a word, we need to see how the word is actually used in our language.
 In the case of OKM the question of *meaning* poses itself after the initial processing step (clustering).
 How should certain groups of publications be named, in order to provide a meaningful *name* for the end user?
 Currently [tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) is employed to determine the importance of certain words in the set of documents, that are then used as a group of labels.

 *How could a Wittgensteinian approach to name the clusters look like?*